Understanding EPC Certificates

 The EPC Report Explained

 Second, the recommendation report.
 This section provides a list of cost-effective measures to improve the building's energy rating.
+If you need to know how to improve EPC rating from E to C, this report is your guide.
 Recommendations can include:

 - Loft insulation